-Mobile FillTM, our mobile identity capture solution, enables the camera to serve as a keyboard.
-Using Mobile FillTM, consumers can quickly pre-fill any form with personal data by simply snapping a picture of their driver license, credit card, or other document.
+Mobile FillTM, our mobile identity capture solution, enables the smartphone camera to serve as a keyboard.
+Using Mobile FillTM, consumers can quickly pre-fill any form with personal data by simply snapping a picture of their driver licenses, credit cards, or other documents.
 Organizations use Mobile FillTM to verify identity for service.
 This can include streamlining the process of opening a customer checking, savings or credit card account, paying a bill, activating a 'switch and save' offer, and more.
 Mitek's prime customers for Mobile FillTM include national and regional banks, credits unions, wireless telecom operators and insurance providers.

-The second generation of our Mobile FillTM product, Mobile Fill for Mobile WebTM, enables potential new customers to use their camera as a keyboard right from the organization's mobile website, eliminating the need to download an application.
+The second generation of our Mobile FillTM product, Mobile Fill for Mobile WebTM, enables potential new customers to use their smartphone camera as a keyboard right from the organization's mobile website, eliminating the need to download an application.